 Definition of Will Planning

 When compared to estate planning, will planning is a much smaller and more straightforward process.
-A will is just a tiny part of the overall estate planning process, but many people choose only to have a will rather than going down the route of working with an estate planning attorney to set out a full estate plan.
+According to leading Will Lawyers Sydney a will is one part of an estate plan and, put simply, is an instruction manual for your final wishes.
+Many people choose only to have a will rather than going down the route of working with an estate planning attorney to set out a full estate plan, especially with they have little to no assets.
 In simple terms, will planning is creating a testament.

 Your will is a document that allows you to decide who receives your assets and money after your death, who gets your property and possessions, who will inherit your business if you have one, who should look after your children or dependents in case of your death, and so on.